StavrosChryselis/genesys/README.md

 # genesys
-A simulator for distributed systems.
-It uses the free monad.
+A distributed systems library written in native haskell